Become a Private Pilot

 • Communications and operations at tower controlled airports (however, sport pilots can obtain this training and privileges, but this is in addition to the minimum sport pilot requirements)

-Sport Pilot To Private Pilot transition overview
+Sport Pilot to Private Pilot transition overview

 Many pilots want to obtain their sport pilot certificate first and may or may not want to go on to private pilot.
 Pilots start with sport pilot first for one or more of these typical/common reasons: